ste101/hh_video_extender/README.md

 ### Features
 - added default html5 video attributes to enable at the TYPO3 backend
 - no changes in FLUID required
+- automatically add TypoScript, can be disabled in the extension configuration (BE).
+Then you can choose it from template-modul = static-templates.

 ### Todos
 - currently nothing